Azure/azure-powershell/src/Network/Network/help/Reset-AzVirtualNetworkGatewayConnection.md

 ```

 ### -Name
-The virtual network gateway connection name for which has to be reset.
+The virtual network gateway connection name which has to be reset.

 ```yaml
 Type: String